 Risks for this surgery are:

 - Be sure you tell your doctor or nurse about any medicines you take, even drugs, supplements, or herbs you bought without a prescription.
 Also tell your doctor if you have any allergies or if you have a history of bleeding problems.

-- After surgery, both sides of your nose may be tightly packed (stuffed with cotton or spongy materials) so you do not get nosebleeds.
-Usually this packing is removed 24 to 36 hours after surgery.
+- After surgery, both sides of your nose may be tightly packed (stuffed with cotton or spongy materials).
+This helps prevent nosebleeds.

-Most septoplasty procedures successfully straighten the septum.
+Most septoplasty procedures are able to straighten the septum.
 Breathing often improves.

 Nasal septum repair

 Kridel RWH, Kelly PE, MacGregor AR.
 The nasal septum.
 In: Cummings CW, Flint PW, Haughey BH, et al, eds.Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 34.